 |[file]||Specifies initial files(s) to load.
 Wildcards and multiple file specs can be given.|

 This would look at the autoexec.bat.
-However, if the file is not found, you will have a blank blue screen.
+However, if the file is not found a blank blue screen is shown.
 When editing this or any file, ensure that you know what you are placing in the files improperly editing the file can cause issues with your computer.

 If you are unable to get this program to work, try typing in "path c:\windows\command" if you have Windows 95 or higher, or type in "path c:\dos" if you have Dos 5.x/6.x/7.x or Windows 3.x and try again.
 If you still are not able to get edit to work, it may not be on the hard drive; Type in dir edit.com /s at the c:\>.
 If it says that the file is not found, you may not have this feature.

 If you are running a MS-DOS version 4.x or lower or you are unable to find edit.com on your hard drive, you can also use the below command to create a file.

 Once you have entered the above command this will create the file with the name specified.

 Once you have typed all the lines you want to be in the file, press and hold CTRL + Z. This should enter ^Z, once on the screen, press enter and one file should be copied.

 Using edit to create a file

 Using edit you can also create files; for example, if you wanted to create a file called myfile.txt, you would type the below command.

 This would bring up a blank edit screen, as long as the file is saved upon exit this will create the file myfile.txt.